grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/redis/client/_index.md

 ### TLS

-A TLS connection can be established in a couple of ways.
+You can configure a TLS connection in a couple of ways.

 If the server has a certificate signed by a public Certificate Authority, you can use the `rediss` URL scheme: